 The project initially would have taken place in Algeria, however given the current political situation there, we changed the location of the activities to Tunis, by including both organizations; jeunes leaders de Tunis and Amnesty International Algiers.
-However, currently, given the new Covid-19 situation, the project now will bel implemented in an online format due to the flight restrictions and health situations prevailing.
+However, given the new Covid-19 situation, the project was implemented in an online format due to the flight restrictions and health situations prevailing.

-Throughout a training of trainers workshops, the capacities of local trainers/ facilitators in the field of human rights promotion, civic engagement and conflict transformation will be increased.
-The participants will learn how to design workshops and seminars, they become capable of using a tool-kit of non-formal education methods, including simulation gaming.
-Beyond that CRISP will provide the trainees with soft skills for implementing non-formal education learning modules and how to moderate and guide learning processes.
-Here we will put emphasis on the necessity of democratic values, attitudes and mind-sets during teaching processes.
+Throughout a training of trainers workshops, the capacities of local trainers/ facilitators in the field of human rights promotion, civic engagement and conflict transformation were increased.
+The participants learnt how to design workshops and seminars, they become capable of using a tool-kit of non-formal education methods, including simulation gaming.
+Beyond that CRISP provided the trainees with soft skills for implementing non-formal education learning modules and how to moderate and guide learning processes.
+Here we put emphasis on the necessity of democratic values, attitudes and mind-sets during teaching processes.

 01.09.2020 - 30.11.2020